mitchv2020/QuestToolbox/README.md

 - Linux

-We currently dont support linux
+We currently dont support linux ([Wine](https://github.com/wine-mirror/wine) would probably work but we dont have support for it)

 - MacOS